autocrossblog/autocrossblog_astro/src/content/post/2007/2007-07-02-fuel-cell-frame-construction.md

 ---
 title: "Fuel Cell frame construction"
-excerpt: "Work on the fuel cell frame, including welding!"
+excerpt: "Work on the fuel cell frame, including welding!
+Follow along as the author builds the frame to hold the fuel cell."
 author: chris
 publishDate: 2007-07-02T08:50:36+00:00
 updateDate: 2024-10-09T13:21:54-05:00